patilnabhi/nuric_wheelchair_model_02/README.md

 		* Initialize state and controls for the wheelchair (mean and covariance)

 	(b) Predict:
-		* Generate sigma points using Julier’s Scaled Sigma Point algorithm
+		* Generate sigma points using [Julier’s Scaled Sigma Point] algorithm
-		* Pass each sigma points through the dynamic motion model to from a new prior
+		* Pass each sigma points through the dynamic motion model to form a new prior
 		* Determine mean and covariance of new prior through unscented transform

 	(c) Update: